ionous/tell/README.md

 * **Sequences**: aka lists: an ordered series of one or more **values**.
 * **Mappings**: aka ordered dictionaries: relates **keys** to **values**.

-The individual elements of a sequence, and pairs of key-values in a mapping are called the "terms" of the collection.
+The individual elements of a sequence, and the pairs of key-values in a mapping, are called the "terms" of the collection.

 ### Documents
 Documents are most often text files.
 UTF8, no byte order marks.

-"Structural whitespace" in documents is restricted to the ascii space and the ascii linefeed.
-Quoted strings can have horizontal tabs; single line strings, for perhaps obvious reasons, can't contain linefeeds.
-All other Unicode control codes are disallowed ( and, so cr/lf is considered an error. )
+Whitespace is restricted to the ascii space ( 0x20 ) and the ascii linefeed ( 0xa ).
+The exception is quoted strings which additionally allow horizontal tabs ( ascii 0x9. ) All other control codes are disallowed ( and, so cr/lf is considered an error. )

+**TBD:** should comments allow horizontal tabs?

 ### Values
 Any **scalar**, **array**, **sequence**, **mapping**, or **heredoc**.